clsoar/mws-restaurant-stage-1/README.md

 ## Getting Started

-The Restaurant Reviews site can be found at this link:

-Alternatively, to run this on your own computer follow these steps:
+To run this on your own computer follow these steps:

 ##### 1. Download or clone this repository.